yamaton/vscode-h2o/README.md

 ## Security

 Creating a specification for an unknown command executes that command with `--help`.
 A program found in an untrusted local environment could therefore present a risk.

+To prevent the extension from executing commands that are absent from its specification cache, set `shellCompletion.scanUnknownCommands` to `false` in user settings, or in remote settings when using a remote Extension Host.
+Changing the setting stops queued help scans and terminates a running scan; it does not delete downloaded or previously cached specifications.

 The extension uses an operating-system sandbox when one is available: